 But with this new adoption comes new opportunities for misunderstanding around the true nature of a data mesh – and how to build one.

 A few months ago, I joined Thoughtworks’ Zhamak Dehghani, pioneer of the data mesh framework, and Lena Hall, Director of Engineering, Big Data at Microsoft, for a discussion about all things data mesh.
 During the conversation, Zhamak dispelled many of its biggest misconceptions, including whether or not the data mesh was a standalone technology, who should (or shouldn’t) be building one, and if data mesh is just another word for data virtualization (hint: it’s not).

 Here are just a few of the key takeaways from our conversation— be sure to listen to the entire recording for even more myth slaying and insight serving.
 (Note: some quotes have been edited for length and clarity.)

 Can you build a data mesh from a single solution?

 Zhamak defines the data mesh as “a socio-technical shift—a new approach in how we collect, manage, and share analytical data.”
 The data mesh is NOT a technical solution or even subset of technologies – it’s an organizational paradigm for how we manage and operationalize data, made up of several different technologies, whether open source or SaaS.

 You couldn’t build a microservice architecture with just a database.
-And you wouldn’t build a data mesh with just a data warehouse or a BI tool.
+And you wouldn’t build a data mesh with just a modern data warehouse or a BI tool.
 Instead, a data mesh can be powered in part by these technologies — and many, many others.